-At Mastering Diabetes, we partner with many doctors, and provide education as well as ongoing support for their patients.
+At Mastering Diabetes, we partner with many doctors and provide education as well as ongoing support for their patients.
 We believe that a doctor can be your greatest ally in restoring your health.
-For this reason, we educate our clients on how they can partner with their doctor to maximize their metabolic health.
+For this reason, we educate our clients on how they can partner with their doctors to maximize their metabolic health.

-Despite the advancements that have been made in the understanding and treatment of diabetes over the past century – including the discovery of C-peptide and subsequent invention of the C-peptide test in 1972 – lifestyle change education for physicians is often lacking in medical school.
+Despite the advancements that have been made in the understanding and treatment of diabetes over the past century – including the discovery of C-peptide and the subsequent invention of C-peptide testing in 1972 – lifestyle change education for physicians is often lacking in medical school.

 Because of this, physicians are rarely educated about the importance of a C-peptide test for their patients.
 In addition, much of medical school education (as well as post-graduate continuing education) is funded by pharmaceutical companies (22,23).

 These companies have a vested interest in ensuring that type 2 diabetes patients remain unaware that their condition is preventable and reversible with a low-fat, plant-based diet.

 Always remember one thing – physicians are NOT to blame for a lack of education about lifestyle change (23–25).
 Until the medical system begins to place a larger emphasis on evidence-based approaches to reversing diabetes, physicians will remain in the dark.

 Although this can sound grim, bordering on a conspiracy against public health, the positive side is that most doctors truly want their patients to get well and are willing to work with you when you know how to approach them in the right way.

 If you are second-guessing your diagnosis or requesting a different treatment plan, your doctor may become defensive or uncooperative, or even discharge you as a patient.
 We teach our clients in the Mastering Diabetes Program exactly how to approach their doctor with factual information in a way that will make them more open to the evidence-based science of lifestyle change.